klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **XML**

-XML Serialization/Deserialization is mainly offered by the XMLEncoder/XMLDecoder and XStream classes.
+XML Serialization/Deserialization is offered, among others, by the XMLEncoder/XMLDecoder and XStream classes.
 These classes are known to be susceptible to deserialisation issues leading to RCE.

 Let's consider the following example: